monek-ltd/SecureHosting-CsCart/readme.txt

     - htmlbad.html

 5. Test Mode - The SecureHosting system can run in test mode and processes your transactions as test transaction.
-Change this setting to True to use the test mode.
-Don't forget to change this back to False before going live!
+Change this setting to Test to use the test mode.
+Don't forget to change this back to Live before going live!

 6. You are now ready to go.